nuclio/nuclio/docs/devel/contributing.md

 4. Run configurations are (currently) available for tests only

-For testing your changes locally, see [Running Nuclio on your computer with local changes](/docs/devel/test-nuclio-locally.md).
+For developing in nuclio locally, see [Local development](/docs/devel/local-development.md).

 <a id="goland-versioning-note"></a>
 ### Versioning note